Explanation of Course Numbers

 MBAD 6223.
 Operations Management.
 1.5 Credit.

 Concepts and techniques related to manufacturing and service operations.
 Process mapping, capacity analysis, production control, quality management, and supply chains.
 Integration of operations with a firm’s overall business strategy as a powerful competitive weapon.
-Prerequisites: MBAD 6221 AND MBAD 6222; or MBAD 6224; or MBAD 6220; or DNSC 202.
-(Spring and summer).
+Prerequisites: MBAD 6221 and MBAD 6222; or MBAD 6224; or DNSC 6202.

 MBAD 6224.
 Decision Making and Data Analysis.
 3 Credits.